mkskh/genius_api_django_project/README.md

 If you want to try to build by your own or test my project, get a free api you can here - https://rapidapi.com/Glavier/api/genius-song-lyrics1/pricing

+## UPDATED:
+added new feature - after getting search result you can click on link that stands near every popular track and go to lyrics directly

 ## How it works: